Discovering the gifts of depression

 THE INTERNAL QUESTIONS: Where has my energy gone?
 Why was it sent away?

-Important note: I’m referring specifically to situational depression as a low mood that tracks to something you can affect with changes to your lifestyle or behavior, but there are many other forms of depression – many of which require therapeutic and/or medical intervention.
+Important note: I’m referring to situational depression as a low mood that tracks to something you can affect with changes to your lifestyle or behavior, but there are many other forms of depression – many of which require therapeutic and/or medical intervention.
 If your depression is cyclical, or if it doesn’t respond to healing changes you make, or if you’re feeling continually low, please see your doctor or visit the Helpguide.org depression page to understand more about your symptoms and your options.

 In The Language of Emotions, I focus on situational depression, which is the situation-related low mood most of us have experienced.
-It’s not a serious condition, as the more intense forms of depression are, and it’s usually amenable to all kinds of interventions (including placebo) if you catch it early; however, if it’s left untreated, situational depression can lead to more serious depressive conditions.
+It’s not a serious condition, as the more intense forms of depression are, and it usually responds to all kinds of interventions (including placebo) if you catch it early; however, if it’s left untreated, situational depression can lead to more serious depressive conditions.

 Depression seems to be continually in the news, but what I don’t see in this media flurry is people asking questions about why so many of us are depressed.